 4) Maintain Appropriate Signage

-Departments should ensure the following signage is posted in a space visible to their employees:
+Departments should continue to ensure the following signage is posted in a space visible to their employees:

 Consider assigning an individual to be in charge of this task.
 This signage will be included in the COVID-19 kit provided to your department.
 Additional signage can be found in UNI’s COVID-19 sign library.